rancher/docs/content/rancher/v2.x/en/installation/options/cluster-yml-templates/3-node-externalssl-certificate/_index.md

 RKE uses a cluster.yml file to install and configure your Kubernetes cluster.

+This template is intended to be used for RKE add-on installs, which are only supported up to Rancher v2.0.8.
+Please use the Rancher Helm chart if you are installing a newer Rancher version.
+For details, see the [Kubernetes Install - Installation Outline]({{<baseurl>}}/rancher/v2.x/en/installation/k8s-install/#installation-outline).

 The following template can be used for the cluster.yml if you have a setup with:

 - Layer 7 load balancer with self-signed SSL termination (HTTPS)